electric-eloquence/feplet/README.md

 Feplet accepts data parameters far more complex than what Pattern Lab documents.
 Any valid <a href="http://json5.org" target="_blank">JSON5</a> string (minus the wrapping curly braces) can be passed.
 Be sure that consecutive JSON5 curly braces are spaced to avoid being parsed as a stash `}}`.
-Additionally, if stashes need to be submitted as parameter values, insert a space between them if they need to be submitted literally (to be printed as JavaScript or CSS code), or encode them as HTML entities (`&lcub;` or `&rcub;`).
+Similarly, space curly braces if they need to be submitted literally as parameter values (to be printed as JavaScript or CSS code), or else, encode them as HTML entities (`&lcub;` or `&rcub;`).

 ```handlebars
 {{> partial_template(nest: { egg: { yolk: 'Yellow' } }) }}